« Pandas

 print(df.notnull())

-Output : All NOT None and NOT NaN values are masked to True and others are given as False
+Output : All None and NOT NaN values are masked to True and others are given as False

 NAME ID MATH ENGLISH